percona/everest-doc/docs/use/monitor_endpoints.md

 ## Prerequisites

-To use monitoring in Percona Everest you should have a PMM instance up and running.
+To use monitoring in Percona Everest, you should have a PMM instance up and running.

-For information on installing PMM, see [documentation](https://docs.percona.com/percona-monitoring-and-management/setting-up/index.html).
+For information on installing PMM, see the [documentation](https://docs.percona.com/percona-monitoring-and-management/setting-up/index.html).

 ## Add monitoring from the UI